Pre 1900

 1825

-German Carl Voelker set up an outdoor gymnastic school near Regents Park London.
+German Carl Voelker sets up an outdoor gymnastic school near Regents Park London.
 Unfortunately, it does not survive beyond 1830, but the later formed Primrose Hill Gymnasium supported by the Ministry of Parks has better success.

 1825 The Primrose Hill Gymnasium